InamataIO/Flasher/doc/development.md

     ./build.sh i18n_c

-To delete translations that have become obesolete (in ts files but not found in source), run `./build.sh i18n` with `-P no_obsolete`.
+To delete translations that have become obesolete (in ts files but not found in source), run `./build.sh i18n` with `-P no_obsolete=1`.
 It is possible to open multiple translation files in parallel in PyLinguist.
 This allows the translation process to be streamlined.
 Simply shift select multiple files with the open file dialog.

 ## Build Options